TheRedKing1337/VIS-Volcano/README.md

 # VIS-Volcano
-A simple project for practicing with particle system
+A simple project for practicing with unity's particle system